yellowstonegames/SquidSquad/README.md

    - On platforms other than GWT, this module can load [REXPaint](https://www.gridsagegames.com/rexpaint/) .xp files.
 It can also save a `GlyphGrid` to a new .xp file.
 These use the small `XPIO` class.
  - squidpath
-   - Pathfinding, mostly using a modified version of [simple-graphs](https://github.com/earlygrey/simple-graphs).
+   - Pathfinding, mostly using a modified older version of [simple-graphs](https://github.com/earlygrey/simple-graphs).
 There is also `DijkstraMap` here, which is good for some types of pathfinding that simple-graphs' `A*` algorithm can't do as easily.
+If you're using `A*`, you might want to consider [gand](https://github.com/tommyettinger/gand), which is based on the current simple-graphs release instead of an older one, has most relevant classes marked as `Json.Serializable` using libGDX `Json`, and also has path smoothing compatible with SquidGrid's `Coord` class.
 This depends on `squidgrid`.
  - squidplace
    - Dungeon generation, mostly, with some code for other type of person-scale map generation as well.
 Most of the maps are produced as `char[][]` grids, and `DungeonTools` provides various utilities for handling such grids.
 The large